-CVS Caremark: The third-party administrator that processes and pays claims for prescription drugs, specialty drugs, provides drug information and drug utilization management functions for the Plan.
+CVS Caremark: The third-party administrator that processes and pays claims for prescription and specialty drugs and provides drug information and drug utilization management functions for the Plan.

 Durable Medical Equipment: Medical equipment that is prescribed by a physician which can withstand repeated use, is not disposable, is used for medical purposes, and is generally not useful to a person who is not sick or injured.